 Who is Twitch’s Competitor?

 Twitch’s number one competitor is now Facebook gaming.
 Mixer was the top, but they lost out after paying big bucks to woo top streamers to the platform.
 As it turned out, many users didn’t want to follow their favorite streamers to Mixer.

 Facebook isn’t trying to sign any big players to exclusivity agreements.
 It seems as though they learned from Mixer’s mistake.
 This merger is brand new though, so it’s anyone’s guess as to whether Facebook will figure out how to draw some of Twitch’s audience.

 What Platform is Best for Streaming Games?

 I may be biased, but I still think is the best out of all of these alternatives.
 Twitch has been around for a long time, so it has a huge user base.
-There are pros and cons to that – their are tons of users looking for new gamers to follow and support, but there is also an over-saturation of gamers, so it can be tough to get noticed.
+There are pros and cons to that – there are tons of users looking for new gamers to follow and support, but there is also an over-saturation of gamers, so it can be tough to get noticed.

 But Twitch is also incredibly stream-lined.
-It’s easy to get into their affiliate program, and easy to use extensions and third party software to enhance your stream.
+It’s easy to get into their affiliate program, and easy-to-use extensions and third-party software to enhance your stream.
 Most of the streaming software that you will need to use integrates very easily with Twitch.